Biases in Machine Learning Models: Understanding and Overcoming Them

 Real-Life Example: Take recommendation systems, for instance.
 When certain products or content are consistently showcased or positioned at the top, users are far more likely to engage with them.
 This results in data that reflects this constructed prominence, rather than authentic user preferences.

 Impact: The consequences of this bias are profound.
 It can create self-reinforcing feedback loops, where the model continues to prioritize certain items, ultimately diminishing diversity and sidelining less popular options.
+Maintaining a delicate balance in how information is presented is crucial to avoid reinforcing bias.
+Presentation bias can negatively affect the overall accuracy of models by skewing the data collected from user interactions.

 Mitigating Bias in ML Models